guillheu/DeSign/README.md

 ### **"Why use an external node URL instead of having the light web client use the local metamask installation ?"**
 We want the signature checking process to be plug-and-play even for users that know nothing about the blockchain, thus it is necessary to specify in the signature proof which node URL is to be used to check a signature.
-That being said, we plan on implementing the ability for the light web client user [to choose between using the provided node URL, or using their browser wallet like metamask](https://github.com/guillheu/DeSign#future-features).
+That being said, we plan on implementing the ability for the light web client user [to choose between using the provided node URL, or using their browser wallet like metamask](#future-features).

 ### **"I changed the configuration file, but my changes were not loaded into the app !"**
-The executable jar heavy client will only load the config file on startup.
-The war file release however will load the config file each time a page is loaded.
+The executable jar and web server war files heavy clients will only load the config file on startup.
+Make sure to restart the CLI app, or reload the webapp tomcat server manager.

 ### **"What's the difference between an index, a document volume and a document volume ID ?"**